Your Mornings Were Made For Better Things Than Rheumatoid Arthritis

 Having found treatment with XELJANZ and now

-As Alison’s moderate to severe RA progressed, she tried methotrexate and other medications—then she found XELJANZ.
+As Alison’s moderate to severe RA progressed, she tried a TNF blocker and it did not work well

 Discover Support Resources

 §This website is neither owned nor controlled by Pfizer.
 Pfizer does not endorse and is not responsible for the content or services of this site.

 XELJANZ/XELJANZ XR (tofacitinib) is used to treat adults who have tried TNF blockers with:

 - Moderately to severely active rheumatoid arthritis when 1 or more medicines called tumor necrosis factor (TNF) blockers have been used, and did not work well or cannot be tolerated

 - Active psoriatic arthritis when 1 or more tumor necrosis factor (TNF) blocker medicines have been used, and did not work well or cannot be tolerated

 - Moderately to severely active ulcerative colitis when 1 or more tumor necrosis factor (TNF) blocker medicines have been used, and did not work well or cannot be tolerated

 XELJANZ/XELJANZ Oral Solution is used to treat patients 2 years of age and older with:

 It is not known if XELJANZ/XELJANZ XR is safe and effective in people with Hepatitis B or C.

 XELJANZ/XELJANZ XR/XELJANZ Oral Solution is not recommended for people with severe liver problems.

 It is not known if XELJANZ/XELJANZ Oral Solution is safe and effective in children for treatment other than active polyarticular course juvenile arthritis.

 It is not known if XELJANZ XR is safe and effective in children.